xeniatay/wkrpt400-wanderable-documentation/README.md

 Wanderable's asset precompilation is done automatically through Heroku when deploying a new version of the app to a Heroku server.

-#### How the pipeline behaves in development
+### How the pipeline behaves in development

 On a local development server, assets are not concatenated or minified, so that debugging by line number is easy.
-However, this means that the local server makes *many* requests upon page load for every single file included in the precompile path.
+The tradeoff for this behaviour is that the local server makes *many* requests upon page load.
+These requests are for every single file included in the asset pipeline precompile path.

-**Note:** The above behaviour can be slow and frustrating.
-To use precompiled files in development, change the following line in `application.rb` to *false*:
+**Tip:** The above behaviour can be slow and frustrating.
+To turn off debug mode and request all assets in concatenated form, change the following line in `application.rb` to *false*:

     # Expand the lines which load the assets
     config.assets.debug = true

-Keep in mind that this will affect frontend development workflow and you should not commit this change.
+Keep in mind that this will affect frontend development workflow.
+This is only a workaround for quicker local server response, and should not be committed to the repo.

-#### How the pipeline behaves in production
+### How the pipeline behaves in production

 Assets are always precompiled on Wanderable's production server.

-On a user's initial visit, both the master CSS and JS files are requested from the server and subsequently cached by the browser.
+On a user's initial visit, both the master CSS and JS files are requested from the server.
 Here is an example of the browser requests on Wanderable's homepage:

 > TODO insert image

+Upon the initial visit, our asset files will be cached by the user's browser.When this same user visits another Wanderable page, their page load time will be significantly decreased.
+This is because the browser no longer has to load the cached asset files.

-Caching asset files is beneficial to a user because it decreases site load time on all of their future visits.
-Here is the same page as shown above, upon page refresh.
+Here is an example of the browser requests on the same page as above, upon page refresh:

 > TODO insert image

 Observe that the cached assets resulted in a 0.6s decrease in load time on Wanderable's homepage.
+This decrease in load time will be especially valuable on a slow or mobile connection.

 ## Asset Precompilation with CoffeeScript and Less